JuanPaladea/JuanPaladea/README.md

 ### [IMIPP - Research Institute Landing Page](https://github.com/JuanPaladea/imipp)

-A landing page designed for a research institute, serving as a hub for showcasing ongoing research and events, with contact and subscription forms for user engagement.
+Responsive and dynamic landing page for a research institute using React, Vite, and Tailwind CSS, deployed on Vercel.
+The application fetches data from a backend built with Firestore/Firebase and follows best practices in frontend development.
+The page features a modular architecture with separate components and pages, managed using React Router DOM for smooth navigation.
+Additionally, it includes a contact form integrated with EmailJS, enabling seamless communication.
+The design is modern and mobile-friendly, ensuring a user-centric experience across devices.

 - **Live Demo**: [IMIPP on Vercel](https://imipp.vercel.app/)
 - **Technologies**: